HBlanqueto/HBlanqueto/README.md

 ## こんにちは、ようこそ! 👋

-I'm a 17 years old student interested in Softare Engineering, **I am currently studying my last semester in High School**.
+I'm a 17 years old student interested in Softare Engineering, I'm currently studying my last semester in High School.
 I can tell you that I like to use GNU/Linux distributions like [NixOS](https://nixos.org/) as investigate about Unix's History, play video games like Terraria or League of Legends, read a book and watch Anime.
 (I'm a nerd).

 - 🌱 Learning C++ & lua
 - 🔭 Working on my dotfiles projects